laoshanxi/app-mesh/README.md

   -b [ --host ] arg (=localhost) host name or ip address -B [ --port ] arg              port number
   -u [ --user ] arg              Specifies the name of the user to connect to
-                                 AppManager for this command.
+                                 App Mesh for this command.
   -x [ --password ] arg          Specifies the user password to connect to
-                                 AppManager for this command.
+                                 App Mesh for this command.
   -n [ --name ] arg              application name
   -g [ --metadata ] arg          application metadata string -a [ --appuser ] arg           application process running OS user name